walkingriver/scout-law/chapters/ch04-helpful.md

 ## Self Reflection

-To better understand how effectively you embody the attribute of helpfulness in your leadership role, it's beneficial to do some introspection.
-The following five questions focus specifically on this trait and will provide insights into where you excel and where there might be room for growth.

 1. **Do you proactively identify team members' needs and challenges?**

    - Are you ahead of the curve in recognizing areas where you can offer your help, rather than waiting for problems to arise?